TV Tropes Needs Your Help

 - Expy: Just like Sigui, she's very similar to many females Oda Non has designed beforehand, and while it could be a coincidence, she has a passing resemblance with Naomi Hunter from the first Metal Gear Solid game.

-- Happiness in Slavery: Played with: While she's strong enough to get rid of her master Dogura if she wanted, for some reason she prefers being a slave to him, even after Annelotte defeats her and manages to knock out Dogura for a while.
+- Happiness in Slavery: While she's strong enough to get rid of her master Dogura if she wanted, she prefers being a slave to him, even after Annelotte defeats her and manages to knock out Dogura for a while.

-- Honor Before Reason: Even if she has the power to kick Dogura's ass for good, she's too proud to do it, although it's heavily implied it's for a different reason.
+- Honor Before Reason: Even if she has the power to kick Dogura's ass for good, she's too proud to do it, not to mention she prefers being tortured by him.

 - Made a Slave